SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 • is not bound by any supplementary direction – your wishes and Will are not relevant.

 Who is the trustee of your Self-Managed Super Fund?
 Is your trustee your second wife?
 Is it only the children of your first marriage?
-It is just one of your children?
+Is it just one of your children?

 Can a Will control your superannuation death benefits?
 The courts continually say no.

-Instead, she signs a Will.
-Her Will appoints her defacto husband, son and daughter as her Executor.
+Instead, she signed a Will, which appoints her de facto husband, son, and daughter as Executors.
 Executors are also called ‘legal personal representatives’ (LPR).

 The Specific Gift in the Will gives her Superannuation to only her husband.